Latteflo/secure_network_design/README.md

 We’re not done yet!
 We’ve got a few more tricks up our sleeves before we call it a day.
 Stay tuned!

 ## Shout-Outs
-- Props to BeCode for throwing down the gauntlet.
+- Props to BeCode for throwing down the gauntlet!
-- High-fives to all our brainy teammates for making this happen! ^^
+- High-fives to all our brainy teammates for making this happen!